 Alicia has been with Campbell & Co.
-Lawyers since 2016 and a director of the firm since January 2018.
+Lawyers since 2016.
 She was admitted to the ACT Supreme Court and the High Court of Australia in 2018.

 Areas of expertise